Home

 What Is Green Building Design?

-A 2019 survey by the Green Building Adoption Index found that over 42% of commercial buildings were green certified.
+An ever-increasing number of buildings in the U.S. are green certified.
 Two main types of green building design certifications exist in the United States: LEED and Energy Star.
 Let’s explore each type.

 LEED Certification